mtask/mtask.github.io/_posts/2021-01-12-manage-windows-hosts-with-ansible.md

    ![image-20210112144348158](/assets/image-20210112144348158.png)

-7. In your member machine create WinRM  HTTPS listener using the command `winrm quickconfig -transport:https` and verify listeners using `winrm enumerate winrm/config/listener`
+7. In your member machine, create a WinRM HTTPS listener using the command `winrm quickconfig -transport:https` and verify listeners using `winrm enumerate winrm/config/listener`

 ## Ansible test with HTTPS

 1. Export your CAs root certificate.
-In the CA server you can run the command `certutil -ca.cert win_ca.crt` to export the certificate.
+   * In the CA server you can run the command `certutil -ca.cert win_ca.crt` to export the certificate.
 2. In ansible controller, create a directory `files` on the same directory level with the inventory and copy the certificate to there.
-3. Add `ansible_winrm_ca_trust_path=files/win_ca.crt`
+3. Add `ansible_winrm_ca_trust_path=files/win_ca.crt` to the `hosts`.
 4. Ensure that `ansible_host` variable is now using domain name that matches with the subject of your member machine's certificate and remember that your controller machine needs to be able to resolve the domain name.
 5. Update `ansible_port` to `5986` in `inventory/hosts` and run `ansible -i inventory/hosts -m win_ping win101`.
 The expected result is the same as with HTTP connection.